Signs of Jesus’ Return

 “See to it that no one takes you captive through philosophy and empty deception, according to the tradition of men, according to the elementary principles of the world, rather than according to Christ” (Colossians 2:8).

 - Natural disasters (Mathew 24:7-8).
 Natural disasters have come at us in full force in recent days.
-We have had Katrina, tsunamis, major earth quakes, and plagues such as the bird flu, ebola, AIDS and a myriad of others.
-It seems there are more things coming on nearly a daily basis.
+We have had Katrina, tsunamis, major earth quakes, and plagues such as the bird flu, ebola, AIDS, coronavirus, and a myriad of others.
+The coronavirus has shut down nearly the entire world.
+Something we have never seen before.
+This is only the beginning.

 On top of all this there are neclear threats – the height of terror.
 It is amazing to me that thousands of years ago God describes perfectly the effects of nuclear disaster.
 In Zechariah 14 verse one he begins by declaring the day of the Lord is coming, and in verse 12 he says that “their flesh shall dissolve while they stand on their feet, their eyes shall dissolve in their sockets, and their tongues shall dissolve in their mouths.”
 Wow!
 Nothing could describe the effects of a nuclear holocaust better than that and it was written thousands of years ago.